We welcome you.

 We welcome people of any gender identity or expression, race, ethnicity, size, nationality, sexual orientation, ability level, neurotype, religion, age, elder status, family structure, culture, subculture, political opinion, identity, and self-identification.
 We welcome activists, artists, bloggers, crafters, dilettantes, musicians, photographers, readers, writers, ordinary people, extraordinary people, and everyone in between.
-You may wear a baby sling, hijab, a kippah, leather, piercings, a pentacle, a political badge, a rainbow, a rosary, tattoos, or something we can only dream of.
+You may wear a baby sling, hijab, a kippah, leather, piercings, a pentacle, a rainbow, a rosary, tattoos, or something we can only dream of.
 You may carry a guitar or knitting needles or a sketchbook.
 You may be conservative or liberal, libertarian or socialist or have political opinions outside these categories.

 We are dedicated to providing a harassment-free conference experience for everyone.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
 Conference participants violating these rules may be expelled from the conference without a refund at the discretion of the conference organizers.

 Any form of written, social media, or verbal communication that can be offensive or harassing to any attendee, speaker or staff is not allowed at BOB.
 Please inform a staff member if you feel a violation has taken place and the conference leadership team will address the situation.